-The goal of this study is twofold.
-First, we assess whether the accrual-generating process is adequately described by a linear model with respect to a range of underlying determinants examined by prior literature.
-On this point, we document substantial departures from linearity across the distributions of accrual determinants, including measures of size, performance, and growth.
-Second, we employ a recently developed multivariate matching approach (entropy balancing) to adjust for determinants in place of relying on a linear model.
+This study assesses whether the accrual-generating process is adequately described by a linear model with respect to a range of underlying determinants examined by prior literature.
+We document substantial departures from linearity across the distributions of accrual determinants, including measures of size, performance, and growth.
+To incorporate non-linear relations, we employ a recently developed multivariate matching approach (entropy balancing) to adjust for determinants in place of relying on a linear model.
 Entropy balancing identifies weights for the control sample to equalize the distribution of determinants across treatment and control samples.
 In simulations drawing random samples from deciles where a linear model displays poor fit, we find that entropy balancing significantly improves accrual model specification by reducing coefficient bias relative to linear and propensity-score matched models.
-Consistent with entropy balancing retaining sufficient power, we find that entropy-balanced estimates are able to detect seeded accrual manipulations in these same deciles.
-Our empirical analysis of accruals around new equity issuances bears out these improvements.
+Consistent with entropy balancing retaining sufficient power, we find that its estimates detect seeded accrual manipulations and explain variation in accruals around equity issuances.

 Keywords: discretionary accruals; entropy balancing; propensity score matching; covariate balance; initial public offerings; seasoned equity offerings